 - Filler: To the point where you can skip this episode without having the impression that you have missed one.
 This is lampshaded in "The Ember Island Players" which has the actors note the Great Divide itself and then move on immediately.
 This only happens once more in the show, with "The Painted Lady."

 - Fire-Forged Friends: The Zhang and Gan Jin tribes initially start off hating each other, but after working together to get out of the canyon and a good fabricated lie from Aang, they both decide to drop their petty squabbles and move forward as one.

 - Flashback Effects: The Zhang's story is shown in a sketchy, stylized style as opposed to the more dramatic style of the Gan Jin, reflecting their respective natures.
-Aang's story begins with half of the screen in each style, briefly shows Jin Wei and Wei Jin in the standard Avatar style, then abruptly shifts to a Super-Deformed style with the line, "And they were eight."
+Aang's story begins with half of the screen in each style, briefly shows Jin Wei and Wei Jin in the standard Avatar style, then abruptly shifts to a Super-Deformed style with the line, "And they were eight [years old]."

-- Good Samaritan: The Zhang's version of the story tells Wei Jin as being compassionate to Jin Wei who was supposedly injured before Wei Jin arrived and trying to help him.
+- Good Samaritan: The Zhang's version of the story tells Wei Jin as being compassionate to Jin Wei, who was supposedly injured before Wei Jin arrived and tried to help him.

 - Hypocrite: Both tribes blame each other for bringing food into the canyon when they also snuck food in.

-- I Know You Know I Know: The Zhang's reasoning for bringing in food despite being warned that it would attract predators is that they predict the Gan Jin will bring in food on the suspicion that the Zhang will bring in food.
+- I Know You Know I Know: The Zhang's reasoning for bringing in food, despite being warned that it would attract predators, is that they predict the Gan Jin will bring in food on the suspicion that the Zhang will bring in food.
 They are correct, and it's implied that the others did the same thing, for the same reason.
-Essentially, both tribes figured the other tribe would bring food and did not want to be the tribe that starved while their rivals ate.
+Essentially, both tribes figured that the other tribe would bring food, and did not want to be the tribe that starved while their rivals ate.